ChristopherEeles/ObsidianNotebook/Vault/Work/BioC2022/Spatial Genomics Track Short Talks.md

 ## BioC2022

-### Unsupervised spatial transcriptiomics analysis defnes molecular anatomy of the human dorsolateral prefrontal cortex
+### Unsupervised spatial transcriptiomics analysis defines molecular anatomy of the human dorsolateral prefrontal cortex
 * Molecular anatomy of tissue samples
 * Use known microanatomy of the DLPFC (6 layers of grey + 1 of white) as ground truth for cell labels
 	* Not possible for larger datasets or in cases where we have no prexisting knowledge